Kiryuumaru/NukeBuildHelpers/docs/WorkflowConfigEntry.md

 ## PreSetupRunnerOS

 Sets the pre-setup runner OS for the workflow to generate.
+Default is `RunnerOS.Ubuntu2204`.

 ### Definitions